Breadcrumb

 Step 2: Reintegration assessment

-You visit your prevention advisor – occupational health doctor for a reintegration assessment.
-Be sure to bring along any relevant medical documents such as reports or study results.
-Within 49 calendar days of receiving the request, the occupational doctor issues an opinion on your ability to resume your original work, or whether you should be doing other or adapted work.
+Be sure to bring along any relevant medical documents, such as reports or study results, to the appointment with the occupational doctor.
+Within 49 calendar days of receiving the request, the occupational doctor issues an opinion on your ability to resume your original work or whether you should be doing other or adapted work.

-- Decision A: You should be fit to resume your work eventually, possibly after a period of adapted or other work.
+- Decision A: you may resume your work eventually, possibly after a period of adapted or other work.

-- Decision C: A reintegration process is not yet feasible.
-You or your employer will need to wait at least three months to initiate a new process, unless the occupational doctor believes there is good reason to deviate from this timeframe.
+- Decision C: a reintegration process is not yet possible.
+A new process may be requested at the earliest after at least three months, unless the occupational doctor believes there is good reason to deviate from this timeframe.

 Please note that you have a right to accompaniment by an employee representative from your Committee for Prevention and Protection at Work.
 If your company does not have such a committee, a trade union representative may take on this role.